cgrossmeier/HA-Autopilot/README.md

 **Phase 6** creates the dashboard interface where all of this surfaces in your Home Assistant UI.
 A custom Lovelace card shows pending suggestions, lets you approve or reject them, and provides feedback that helps the system learn your preferences over time.

-## What You'll Need

-A Home Assistant installation running on hardware that can handle Claude Code.
-A Raspberry Pi 4 with 4GB RAM works.
-A mini PC or NAS is better.
-You need enough storage to run a local language model, which means at least 32GB free space.

-Basic familiarity with Home Assistant's file structure helps, but we'll walk through everything.
-If you can SSH into your server and edit a configuration file, you have enough skill to follow along.

-The rest is patience.
-The system needs a few weeks of observation data before it can identify reliable patterns.
-You can't rush behavioral analysis.
-But once it learns your routines, the automation suggestions start flowing.

-## What Happens Next

-We start with Phase 1 next week: building the data extraction pipeline.
-You'll see exactly what patterns exist in your home's state history and understand how the Observer identifies significant events.

-Each subsequent phase adds another layer of intelligence until you have a fully functional AI automation architect running locally on your network.

-By the end of this project, your smart home will actually be smart.
-Not because you programmed every possible scenario, but because it learned to recognize what you do and handle it automatically.

-Your lights will adjust themselves.
-Your doors will lock on schedule.
-Anomalies will get flagged.
-And you'll finally stop using that expensive smart home hardware as a glorified remote control.